Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_cnano/same51n_mikroe_click/gsm_gps/readme.md

 	<img src = "images/mobile_config.png" align="middle">
 - Define the macro to your mobile phone number preceded by country code.
-	For example, Below is the macro definition to configure an Indian mobile phone number "9845912319"
+	For example, Below is the macro definition to configure an Indian mobile phone number "1234567890"

 	<img src = "images/mobile_config_macro.png" align="middle">

-	**Note:** "+91" is the country code for India in the above screenshot.
+	**Note:** "+91" is the country code for India in the above screenshot and "1234567890" is a dummy phone number.

 ## Programming/Debugging Application Project:
 - Ensure the project (gsm_gps/firmware/sam_e51_cnano.X) is open in MPLAB X IDE